JVasquez5/Mod_5_Final_Project/README.md

 <img src='images/class_imbalance_ar.png'>
 </p>

+Furthermore, to prepare for the Convolutional Neural Network(CNN) models all images were converted from PNG to JPG to remove the transparency layer and make the images viable as input for the CNN.
+Moreover, the train, test, and validation sets were built by hand sorting toxic and not toxic into individual folders.
+Also, the images were reproduced several times in order to create the training data resulting in a final total of 5635 toxic molecules and 5564 not toxic moelucules.

 ### Data Engineering

 Luckily, utilizing the rdkit library I was able to add Hydrogen atoms, as Hydrogens in SMILES are usualy ignored, to the MOL column that construct a molecule from a SMILES string.
-Furthermore, I was able to extract the following for each chemical compound from solely the SMILES string: topological polar surface area, molecular weight, number of valence electrons (electrons in the outer shell), number of atoms in the ring of a cyclic compound other than a carbon atom, general number of all atoms, number of all atoms with molecular weight > 1, number of aromatic (benzene) rings, and number aliphatic (non-benzene) rings.
+Furthermore, I was able to extract the following for each chemical compound from solely the SMILES string: topological polar surface area, molecular weight, number of valence electrons (electrons in the outer shell), number of atoms in the ring of a cyclic compound other than a carbon atom, general number of all atoms, number of all atoms with molecular weight > 1, number of aromatic (benzene) rings, number aliphatic (non-benzene) rings, and 2D images.
 Lastly, I was able to extract the number of the following typical elements in biomolecules: Carbon, Oxygen, Nitrogen, Phosphorus, and Sulfur.

 <p align='center'>
 <img src='images/chnops.png'>